tayyabsaleem7756/ignicube/README.md

 * Results are reported immediately after single test execution (real-time reporting)
 * Test run would be closed after last spec(test) file has been finished
 * Possibility to upload screenshots for failed and retried test cases - optional (allowFailedScreenshotUpload: true)
-* Multi suite project support (set suiteId=1 in cypress.json or set it as a part of runtime environment variables as testRailSuiteId=1)
+* Multi suite project support (set suiteId=1 in cypress.env.json or set it as a part of runtime environment variables as testRailSuiteId=1)
 * Reporting retest status of a test cases - handy in terms of marking tests as flaky (test is reported with retest status for the first try and after second try it passes)
-Note: cypress retry logic must be enabled for this feature.*
+Note: cypress retry logic must be enabled for this feature, retry logic is enabled in below configuration.*

-Preview: cypress.env.json
+Preview: `cypress.env.json`
 ```json
 {
     "testrail": {